XinghaoYang/UTSChatbot/README.md

 ```
 ### HDU new questions

-We have added a question and answer about the class time.
+They have added a question and answer about the class time.
 Users can ask questions about the time of the IT course.

 Some examples of new questions：